JoshSinyor/JoshSinyor.github.io/_posts/2021-10-11-github-actions-and-github-pages.md

 ## Environment Variables

 Next I'll need to set and get some variables for later reference.
 A [fairly extensive list](https://docs.github.com/en/actions/learn-github-actions/environment-variables) of environmental variables are made available to users of GitHub Actions.
-In particular I'll want to set here (once, so I don't have to change each reference to them in the Action if I decide to use different branches or tokens later) the branches I'm pulling from (`main`, defined as `EMPLOY_BRANCH`) and the branch I'm pushing to (`gh-pages`, defined as `DEPLOY_BRANCH`).
-I'll also need to create an access token (defined as `DEPLOY_TOKEN`) to authorise the Ruby container to push to my repository; more information on this is in the next section.
+In particular I'll want to set here (once, so I don't have to change each reference to them in the Action if I decide to use different branches or tokens later) the branches I'm pulling from (`main`, designated as `EMPLOY_BRANCH`) and the branch I'm pushing to (`gh-pages`, designated as `DEPLOY_BRANCH`).
+I'll also need to create an access token (designated as `DEPLOY_TOKEN`) to authorise the Ruby container to push to my repository; more information on this is in the next section.
+GitHub Action environment variables need to be defined under the `env` keyword:

 GitHub Actions environment variables are accessible at the workflow, job and step levels.
 I need these variables to be accessible in several different steps, so they need to be defined at the job level (`jobs.test_deploy.env`).